 One Book One Campus event at Campus Middle School in Greenwood Village, CO

 “I would highly recommend F.T.
 Bradley for a school visit.
 Her presentations can be tailored to your specific needs and tie in nicely to the grade level audience. (..)
 A great experience for students and staff.”

 --Mr. Mavel, EL Coordinator and Lead Mentor, Banning Lewis Ranch Academy

 “Loved the ideas and discussions during the Reaching the Reluctant Reader session!”

 --Sarah Moore, upper-elementary librarian attending Fay B. Kaigler Children’s Book Festival

 WORKSHOPS AND SPEAKING

-I regularly speak at librarian/educator conventions on practical ways to get reluctant readers to read, as well as how to hold a successful Skype author visit.
-Most recently, I hosted sessions at the Mississippi Reading Association's convention, and at the Fay B. Kaigler Children's Book Festival.
+I regularly speak at librarian/educator conventions on practical ways to get reluctant kid readers to read, as well as how to hold a successful Skype author visit.
+Most recently, I hosted sessions at CCIRA and the Fay B. Kaigler Children's Book Festival.